r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 Master, you mustn't be so trusting!
 You need to be more wary around&ndash;

 **Astolfo:**
-I'd rather have a Master that was too trusting than one who'd haul off and punch a little kid like this because {(M) he /(F) she} was wary of her.
+I'd rather have a Master that was too trusting than one who'd haul off and punch a little kid like this because [♂ he /♀ she] was wary of her.

 **Rider:**
 I agree.
 The pirates may be our enemy, but kids are still just kids.
 They should be cherished as the treasures they are.